openstack-archive/fuel-specs/specs/7.0/role-as-a-plugin.rst

 * [Nailgun] Add API call to sync roles, volumes, and other stuff from plugins (filesystem) to Nailgun's database.

+* [Nailgun] Implement API call to retrieve all available roles for the specific cluster.

+* [UI] Use new API call for retrieving roles, and sort them using the ``weight`` attribute.

 * [Nailgun] Mix plugin's node roles and volumes with core ones everywhere it's used.